2020 The Spring League Fall season: Coaches

 Some of the more recognizable assistants were June Jones (Conquerors) who was later replaced by Kevin Gilbride, Mike Singletary and Jeff Reinbold (Generals), Art Valero and Drew Tate (Alphas), Robert Ford (Jousters) and Eric Hicks (Aviators).

 Players

 With the cancellation of the XFL 2021 season and the CFL not playing in 2020, the Spring League featured more recognizable names from years past.
-Some of the bigger names were NFL veteran and former alumni QB Zach Mettenberger (Generals), the CFL's 2019 passing touchdowns leader McLeod Bethel-Thompson (Aviators), former Ohio State Buckeyes QB J. T. Barrett (Alphas) and 2018 TSL MVP Bryan Scott (Generals).
+Some of the bigger names were NFL veteran QB Zach Mettenberger (Generals), the CFL's 2019 passing touchdowns leader McLeod Bethel-Thompson (Aviators), former Ohio State Buckeyes QB J. T. Barrett (Alphas) and 2018 TSL MVP Bryan Scott (Generals).
 After the second week the Conquerors added 2020 NFL draft pick and former Hawaii QB Cole McDonald, while former North Texas QB Devlin Isadore was the first TSL to be traded when he joined Aviators after playing for the Alphas.
 The league also featured players from smaller schools that didn't get an NFL opportunity after the NFL draft with the cancellation of the preseason and mini-camps.